devtut/generate/docs/c/pass-2d-arrays-to-functions.md

 ---
-metaTitle: "Pass 2D-arrays to functions"
+metaTitle: "C - Pass 2D-arrays to functions"
 description: "Pass a 2D-array to a function, Using flat arrays as 2D arrays"
 ---